 It is also important to look at what I am producing during a creative block.
 What are the photographs of?
 Is there a common theme?
 Do the uninspiring images say something about what is going on inside of me?
 What are they a reflection of?
 Are the photographs decent, however, I do not like them?
 Asking these questions gives me a glimpse into myself.

 Sometimes I just need to step away and take a break; there are other forms of creativity – I enjoy writing for example – that may not be blocked.
 Alternative creative pursuits can ignite new ideas.
-Revisiting a spark that launched previous bursts of creativity may help too, however, in my experience, they can be elusive; I try not to relive the past or duplicate successful photographs; I prefer moving forward.
+Revisiting a spark that launched previous bursts of creativity may help too, however, in my experience, they can be elusive; I prefer not to relive the past or duplicate successful photographs; I prefer moving forward.

 Creative blocks are difficult to overcome; I put a lot of pressure on myself and by doing so, I often make things worse.
 To ease the tension, it helps to forgive myself and accept that I need to be where I am to get to where I am going.